t0yv0/treesitedit.el/README.md

 [Paredit](https://paredit.org) inspired navigation on top of treesitter.

-This package under development.
-The author is using this for editing Go with some occasional TypeScript and Python.
+This package is under development.
+The author is using it for editing Go with some occasional TypeScript and Python.

 If you are looking for something more mature, try [mickeynp/combobulate](https://github.com/mickeynp/combobulate).